Zinc

 Geopolitical and Trade Risks

-The geopolitical landscape for Zinc is shaped by trade tensions, export restrictions, sanctions regimes, and resource nationalism trends.
-Producing countries may leverage their dominance of Zinc supply for geopolitical advantage, while consuming nations are responding with policies aimed at supply chain diversification, strategic stockpiling, and development of alternative sources.
+The geopolitical landscape for Zinc is shaped by trade tensions, export restrictions, and resource nationalism.
+Producing countries may leverage supply dominance for strategic advantage, while consuming nations respond with diversification and stockpiling policies.

 Demand-Supply Imbalance Risks

-Growing demand for Zinc driven by galvanizing steel and iron and die casting alloys is expected to strain existing supply capacity.
-The long lead times required to develop new mining projects mean that supply responses to demand growth are inherently delayed, creating periods of potential deficit that can drive price volatility and supply competition among consuming industries and nations.
+Growing demand driven by galvanizing steel and iron and die casting alloys is expected to strain existing supply capacity.
+The long lead times for new mining projects (typically 10-20 years) mean supply responses are inherently delayed.
+With only 25% end-of-life recycling, secondary supply provides limited relief.

 Risk Mitigation Strategies